wanze/SeoMaestro/README.md

 A ProcessWire module helping you to manage SEO related tasks like a boss! 😎✌️

-* Automatically generates and maintains a sitemap from your pages.
+* Automatically generates and maintains a XML sitemap from your pages.
 * Includes a Fieldtype and Inputfield to manage sitemap settings and meta data for pages (title, description, opengraph, twitter etc.).
+* Multi language support for the sitemap and meta data.
 * Configure default values for meta data on template level and let pages inherit or overwrite them individually.
 * Map existing fields to meta data, reducing the need to duplicate content.